 People of all genders need access to abortion.
 Trans and non-binary people often face not only the effects of anti-abortion policies, but also are consistently left out of conversations about abortion access.

-According to Guttmacher Institute, one out of four people they identify as women in the United States will have an abortion by the age of 45.
+According to the Guttmacher Institute, one out of four people that identify as women in the United States will have an abortion by the age of 45.

 Abortion, when performed properly, is one of the safest medical procedures.
 Researchers have found that abortion is safer than wisdom teeth removal.

-In the United States, 88% of all abortions take place in the first 12 weeks of pregnancy; two-thirds in the first 8 weeks of pregnancy.
+In the United States, 92.7% of all abortions take place in the first 13 weeks of pregnancy; four-fifths in the first 9 weeks of pregnancy.

-Medication (with mifepristone) abortion accounts for about 39% of all abortions in the United States and is provided up to 10 weeks of gestation.
+Medication (with mifepristone and misoprostol) abortion accounts for about 53% of all abortions in the United States and is provided up to 10 weeks of gestation.

-Surgical abortions take less than 5 minutes to perform and is still the most common abortion procedure in the U.S.
+Surgical abortions take around 15 minutes to perform and are still one of the most common abortion procedures in the U.S.

-Worldwide, there are some 56 million abortions performed yearly, with some 45% of those abortions being unsafe.
+Worldwide, there are 73 million abortions performed yearly, with some 45% of those abortions being unsafe.
 Abortion is safer where it is legal generally and less safe where it is more legally restricted and in countries with extreme poverty.